-“It’s one of those things where you go, ‘of course, that’s the answer,” said her advisor, Faculty Fellow Sara Sievers.
+“It’s one of those things where you go, ‘of course, that’s the answer,” said her advisor, Faculty Fellow Sara Sievers (global affairs).
 “You can’t figure out why someone didn’t think of it before.”

 She said Gill-Wiehl came up with a seemingly obvious solution to a problem that has perplexed development workers for years: how to get to people to make a major behavior change – in this case, abandoning their traditional cooking methods in favor of unfamiliar gas stoves – that can drastically reduce respiratory illnesses.

 “This is the smoking of the developing world, essentially,” she said.
 “This is a big deal.”

 A native of St. Louis who grew up in a family of Notre Dame graduates, Gill-Wiehl came to the Kellogg Institute because it gave her a chance to pursue her interests in infrastructure development and alleviating poverty.
 She’s done that by combining a major in environmental engineering with an International Development Studies minor.